TheRealAnonymous008/quartz/content/Function Approximation in Reinforcement Learning.md

 		* Nonstationarity comes in either because the environment is non-stationary or because of [[Dynamic Programming for Reinforcement Learning|bootstrapping]] which makes our estimates change.
 	* It also make RL extensible to **partially observable problems** where states are not fully visible to the agent.
 	* It cannot augment states with memories of past observations.

+* A tradeoff with functional approximation is we can no longer use the policy improvement theorem.
 # Prediction
 * Estimates and Update rules in Reinforcement learning can be formulated with the following formula (analogous to gradient descent):
   $$